npm-phoenix/calculator/README.md

 Features of the Calculator
-  1.Basic Operations:
+  -Basic Operations:
     Supports addition, subtraction, multiplication, and division.

-  1.Clear Functionality:
+  -Clear Functionality:
     The "C" button clears the current input.

-  1.Error Handling:
+  -Error Handling:
     Displays "Error" if an invalid operation is attempted.